nhm-herpetology/museum-NGS-training/Unit_01/Computer_Lab/README.md

 >There are several things we want to do to a FASTQ file before we analyse it including removing bad quality bases and the adapter contamination we discussed in lecture.

- 1. We want to figure out what kind of Q-scores we are dealing with.
-Older Illumina machines used a system called phred-64 scoring whereas newer Illumina (and other sequencing platforms) use phred-33 scoring.
-Let's start by downloading and installing FastQC:
+ 1. Let's start by downloading and installing FastQC:

 ```
 wget https://www.bioinformatics.babraham.ac.uk/projects/fastqc/fastqc_v0.11.9.zip